Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Numerical experiments

-In view of Theorem~\ref{them:semi-discr-time-experimental}, we expect the error to decay with at least the order $\mathcal O(\tau^2+h^{1/2})$, though the order reductions from the error bounds from Theorem~\ref{them: pointwise} could reduce the convergence rates of the point evaluations.
-Furthermore, the assumed regularity of the solutions is unlikely to hold due to the low regularity of the scatterer.
+The pessimistic error bounds of Theorem~\ref{them: pointwise} are, in this context, of the order $\mathcal O(\tau^{-1}(\tau^{4/3}+h^{1/3}))$.
+The numerical evidence indicates that the error behaviour is more accurately described by the convergence rates of the boundary densities of Theorem~\ref{them:semi-discr-time-experimental}, which are of the order $\mathcal O(\tau^2+h^{1/2})$.
+The order reductions for point evaluations, which are present in the error bounds described in Theorem~\ref{them: pointwise}, are not observed for the present example and might be an artifact of the analysis.
+We note that the regularity assumptions of the solutions formulated in Theorem~\ref{them:semi-discr-time-experimental} \& \ref{them: pointwise} are unlikely to hold due to the low regularity of the scatterers.

-In practice, the space convergence rate seems to be higher than the expected order $\mathcal O (h^{1/2})$ and more accurately described by $\mathcal O (h)$.
-The sharp increase in accuracy for the final data points might be explained by the comparable parameters used to compute the reference solution.
+Moreover, the space convergence rate seems to be higher than the order $\mathcal O (h^{1/2})$, which would be the expected convergence order of the boundary densities. \erev The sharp increase in accuracy for the final data points might be explained by the comparable parameters used to compute the reference solution.
 The observed time convergence is more accurately captured by the theory, although the predicted order reductions for point evaluations (from Theorem~\ref{them: pointwise}) are not observed either.
-Asymptotically, the errors seem to approach the order $\mathcal O (\tau^2)$, though the empirical orders are below this expected order of convergence.
+Asymptotically, the errors seem to approach the \brev stage \erev order $\mathcal O (\tau^2)$, though the empirical convergence orders are below this expected order of convergence.

 Overall, good convergence properties are observed despite the low regularity of the scatterer.
-Moreover, this convergence behavior is observed despite many underlying approximations during the implementation, such as the quadrature for the boundary integral operators, hierarchical matrix compression, iterative solution of the linear systems, Newton's method to solve the nonlinear system at each time step and the trapezoidal rule underlying the convolution quadrature method.
+Moreover, this convergence behavior is observed despite many underlying approximations during the implementation, such as the quadrature for the boundary integral operators, hierarchical matrix compression, iterative solution of the linear systems, Newton's method to solve the nonlinear system at each time step and the trapezoidal rule underlying the convolution quadrature method. \brev